 Many people are struggling to adjust to increased social contact, whether at school, work, navigating public transport, or in other venues.
 The SSP can help your nervous system adjust, so re-entry feels more manageable.
 If you are interested for yourself or your teen, contact me for more details.

-The Safe & Sound Protocol (SSP) is a 5 (or 10 through teletherapy) day auditory intervention designed to initiate and access a physiological state conducive to well-being, positive engagement with others, and growth in learning and therapy.
+The Safe & Sound Protocol (SSP) is a short-term auditory intervention designed to initiate and access a physiological state conducive to well-being, positive engagement with others, and growth in learning and therapy.
 It was developed Dr. Stephen Porges, the scientist who developed polyvagal theory, and has been used to help many people who have found that talk therapy alone has not been sufficient.
 My background as a professional musician and musicologist (PhD, Cornell University) complements my training as a Safe & Sound Protocol (SSP) provider.
 I have found this gives me a unique understanding of how sound can help our nervous systems.

 How does it work?
 The SSP app is available for download on your phone and you’ll need to obtain suitable headphones (I can recommend some ones under $50).
-Following an initial intake session with me, you’ll listen to the SSP for 30 minutes/day for 10 days.
-I will be available during that time to offer support and help process any changes you notice.
+Following an initial intake session with me and screening questionnaires, I’ll assess what length and frequency of SSP sessions and direct support from me is appropriate.
+A typical format is listening to the SSP for 30 minutes/day for 10 days (1x for Connect, a break, 1x for Core, another break, and then 1x for Balance, with further Balance “tune-ups” as appropriate).
+I will be available throughout the duration of the protocol to offer support and help process any changes you notice.

 © Mia Tootill 2019-20.
 Built using WordPress with Elementor.